cre-mer/gutenberg-blocks-recovery/README.md

-# A plugin that add a button to Gutenberg (wordpress) to recover the broken blocks
+# A plugin that adds a button to Gutenberg (wordpress) to recover the broken blocks

 ## How to use:
 * Go to the top right corner and click on the three points menu icon